 For older students in particular, I am not attached to any one set of method books.
 Methods are a wonderful way to structure lessons.
 However, it is important for me to note that I do not teach straight from any book in particular, but draw on the vast set of repertoire and exercises that are available for the piano.
 In this way, I can tailor my teaching to the needs and interests of each student.

-For an older student, by which I mean fourteen and up, I recommend no less than one 60 minute lesson per week.
+I recommend no less than one 45 minute lesson per week.
 That time will go by quickly, and there are many elements that go into creating a well rounded musician.
 The more time we have together, the better!